Healthy Homes Assessment Maraenui

 Insulation Maraenui

-Ceiling and underfloor insulation is mandatory for all rent houses since July 1, 2019.
-Property managers and landlords have to make sure the insulation meets current standard.
-In some cases, an existing insulation on the ceiling or in the subfloor space may need to be filled with or replaced.
+Underfloor and ceiling insulation is a requirement in all rental homes from 1 July 2019.
+All landlords and property managers have to ensure that the insulation meets current standard.
+In some instances, current ceiling insulation, or the insulation of the subfloor space may require to be replaced or replaced.

 Insulation needs to meet the R-values of your area.

-The "R" signifies thermal resistance, and it is a measurement of how well the insulation resists heat flow.
-The more R-value is higher, the more effective the insulation.
+The "R" is a symbol for thermal resistance, and is a measure of how well the insulation is able to resist heat flow.
+The more high the R-value, more efficient the insulation.

 • Zone 1 Zone 1 Auckland & Northland Ceiling R 2.9 in the underfloor, 1.3